 You will then complete some questions about you and how you are feeling.
-We will also collect PRINCIPLE PIS v7.0 04Nov2021 REC No.20/SC/0158 IRAS No: 281958 3 some contact details such as your name, email address and telephone number.
+We will also collect some contact details such as your name, email address and telephone number.
 We will also ask you to provide details of a Trial Partner, if there is someone suitable for this.
 This could be a relative, spouse, friend or carer, if such a person is available, who we will contact for information about you if we are unable to get hold of you for whatever reason.